gaui/todoApp-angular-mobx-webpack/README.md

-A small demo app built with:
+A small ES5 demo app built with:
-- Angular 1.5
+- Angular 1.5 _for component architecture_
-- UI-router 1.0.0-beta.1
+- UI-router 1.0.0-beta.1 _for routing to components_
-- MobX
+- MobX _for state management_
-- Webpack
+- Webpack _for module bundling_

 Demo: http://gaui.is/github/todoApp-angular-mobx-webpack